Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/05-model-view-controller/03-controllers/00-intro.md

 # CONTROLLER INTRO
 ---

-In this module we'll reiterate the purpose of our controller methods and give an overview of the next seven modules.
+In this module, we'll reiterate the purpose of our controller methods and give an overview of the next seven modules.

 <hr>